 - Green tea can be enjoyed in moderation - limit yourself to no more than 4 cups a day, and bear in mind that each cup will count towards your daily caffeine limit too (see above).

-Click here for more blog posts about pregnancy, or visit our Scan Packages page to browse the scan options available from First Encounters Ultrasound.
+Click here for more blog posts to learn about your pregnancy, or visit our Scan Packages page to browse the scan options available from First Encounters Ultrasound!